In-A-Gadda-Da-Vida (album)

 In-A-Gadda-Da-Vida is the second studio album by the American rock band Iron Butterfly, released in June 1968.
-It is most known for its title track, a 17-minute composition which occupies the whole of Side B.
+It is most known for its title track, a 17-minute composition that occupies the entirety of Side B.

-The In-A-Gadda-Da-Vida album peaked at number 4 on the Billboard albums chart.
-It sold more than eight million copies within its first year of release, outselling every record in the history of recorded music to that time, and achieved worldwide sales of over 30 million copies.
-It was the biggest selling album for the year 1969 in the US.
-For a number of years it was the biggest selling item in Atlantic Records' catalogue.
-It was officially certified a Gold album in 1968 in the United States, then on January 26, 1993, it was certified 4× Platinum.
+A massive commercial success, In-A-Gadda-Da-Vida peaked at number 4 on the Billboard albums chart.
+It was officially certified a Gold album in 1968 in the United States, and on January 26, 1993, it was certified 4× Platinum.
+In Canada, it was on the charts for 91 weeks between October 14, 1968, and July 18, 1970.

+Composition and music

+The tracks on the album's front side are psychedelic in style, while the album's back side is entirely composed of its closer, "In-A-Gadda-Da-Vida" a 17-minute track that has been described as an "unprecedented epic."
+The tracks "My Mirage" and "Flowers And Beads" have been characterized as representing "the dark side of hippy ideology."

 Reception

 In a retrospective review for AllMusic, Stephen Thomas Erlewine calls the title track "the epitome of heavy psychedelic excess," and feels that the rest of the songs "qualify as good artifacts."
 It was voted number 783 in Colin Larkin's All Time Top 1000 Albums.